Zhijie-Lii/web-development-tools-JS/syllabus.md

 ﻿# Course Syllabus: INFO 6250 - Silicon Valley
-# Fall Semester 2020 - Friday
+# Spring Semester 2021 - Friday
 Instructor: Brett Ritter `<b.ritter@neu.edu>`

 This course covers Web Development, focusing on both the fundamentals and from them modern development practices for the web.
 The class will use Javascript on both the front- and back-ends of web application development, but the lessons learned will be applicable to many languages.